VIALabs-io/usdc-hop/README.md

 # USDC Multi-Hopping Demonstration - ProtoCCTP

-This repository is a demonstration of the **ProtoCCTP** feature, which enables **Multi-Hopping** of **USDC** tokens across multiple blockchains.
+This repository is a demonstration of the **ProtoCCTP** feature, which enables **Multi-Hopping** of **USDC** tokens across multiple CCTP enabled blockchains.
 It showcases the VIA Labs' **USDC Multi-Hop** functionality, allowing users to send USDC from a source chain to a final recipient on a destination chain, traversing multiple intermediary chains.

 ## Overview